How to Fix Smelly Pond Water & Bad Pond Odors (2022 Guide)

 Activated carbon can also be added to the filter box of a pond to provide a third stage of filtration, alongside the normal mechanical and biological filtration.
 Activated carbon removes harsh chemicals that normal media cannot handle, and is also able to remove substances that contribute to and cause smelly water.

 Step 3: Reduce Pond Muck, Sludge, & Waste

 Large amounts of sludge close to the water surface (i.e., pond shelves) will create an unpleasant smell similar to sewage.
-Small amounts of pond sludge are normal, but large amounts should be removed to prevent a build up of substances which can be harmful to fish and cause bad water odors.
+Small amounts of pond sludge are normal, but large amounts should be removed to prevent a build-up of substances that can be harmful to fish and cause bad water odors.

-If you suffer with heavy amounts of fallen debris in your pond, such as leaves, we also recommend installing a pond net or skimmer box to prevent sludge build up over time.
-Regularly vacuuming and manual removal will work, but sometimes it’s easier in the long run to just prevent a problem before it begins!
+If you suffer from heavy amounts of fallen debris in your pond, such as leaves, we also recommend installing a pond net or skimmer box to prevent sludge buildup over time.
+Regularly vacuuming and manual removal will work, but sometimes it’s easier, in the long run, to just prevent a problem before it begins!
 Both skimmers and basic netting should help prevent a large amount of organic debris from sinking in your pond and contributing to sludge, and you can even use both things together for maximum results.